 How we got here

 Toby has been an Artist his whole adult life and even before that.
 Check out his bio on his tattoo Artist Page, to read about his work.
-While Toby and Nisha had originally met in Oregon while Nisha was going to SOU (Southern Oregon University).
+Toby and Nisha originally met in Oregon while Nisha was going to SOU (Southern Oregon University).
 Toby was born in Oregon and Nisha was raised three hours south of the Oregon border on the Hoopa Reservation in Northern California.
 After Nisha graduated college and moved back to the Reservation, they decided to move together to the Bay Area to pursue Toby’s creative career.
-After they were both laid off during the recession, from his sports-marketing job in Marin County and Nisha from a San Francisco photography studio working with Hanson Fong), Toby started looking for the next thing that would satisfy his need to create.
+After they were both laid off during the recession in 2010 (Toby from his sports-marketing job in Marin County and Nisha from a San Francisco photography studio working with Hanson Fong), Toby started looking for the next thing that would satisfy his need to create.
 A good friend convinced Toby tattooing was it.
-Toby brought it up with Nisha, she had no idea what that entailed, she decided it was time to just go with what Toby wanted to do.
+Toby brought it up with Nisha and although she had no idea what that entailed, she decided it was time to just go with what Toby wanted to do.
 Up to that point Nisha had seen Toby make and do amazing things that she had previously questioned if it was possible, so this time, she just said, “Yes”.
-Nisha later wished though that she had hesitated long enough to do at least one google search “tattoo artist hours.”
+Nisha later wished though that she had hesitated long enough to do at least one google search: “tattoo artist hours.”
 Already having three children at home at that point, nights and weekends without Toby was difficult on everyone.

 They had hoped to move back to Oregon, so Toby planned ahead (possibly the only time ever) and got his tattoo license in Portland, OR while Nisha and their children were still living in California.
-They returned to Oregon in 2012 and now live in the Portland house that has been in Nisha’s family for almost 60 years and has housed four generations so far.
+They all returned to Oregon in 2012 and now live in the Portland house that has been in Nisha’s family for over 60 years and has housed four generations so far.